 We all know that Michael Jordan would have preferred to play basketball after lighting himself on fire before he would have signed with his biggest rivals, no matter how good of friends they were.
 Do you think Jordan ever would have signed with the Spurs to chase one or two more rings at the end of his career?

 Or what about the man we compare to James the most, two-time defending and five-time NBA Champion Kobe Bryant?
-My main sticking point in any Kobe/Bron argument has always been that no matter how much more talent Lebron has than Kobe, he will never match his competitive nature or his work ethic.
+A main sticking point in any Kobe/Bron argument up to this point has always been that no matter how much more talent Lebron has than Kobe, he will never match his competitive nature or his work ethic.

 Kobe not only wants to destroy everyone who is compared to him, he wants to make sure that when we all look back on comparisons we wonder how we ever made them to begin with.
 Remember when Kobe was first compared to Vince Carter?
 Or what about Tracy McGrady?
-Sure maybe it was cool to make the comparisons for a year or two, but Kobe blew them out of the water, and it was because he knew they were his biggest rivals.
-Can we ever legitemately make the Lebron-Kobe comparison again after James move to Miami?
+Kobe eventually blew those discussions out of the water, and it was because he knew they were his biggest rivals.

 While I can’t say I agree with his tactics (or font choice) following Lebron’s departure, one thing that stood out to me in Cavs owner Dan Gilbert’s letter to Cavs fans was the quote, “Some people think they should go to heaven but NOT have to die to get there.”

-You can argue all you want about whether or not Lebron should have gone to Miami, and in the end it’s not our place to say he was right or wrong, but the fact of the matter there is no doubt he chose the easier route with the Heat.
-There is no debating that.
+You can argue all you want about whether or not Lebron should have gone to Miami, and in the end it’s not our place to say he was right or wrong.
+To some Lebron chose the easiest opportunity available, to others he chose the smartest.

-Even during his me-first, Cleveland-last interview with Wilbon and crew immediately after, you could see a look of pain on James face for a split-second when Wilbon showed him video of Cavs fans burning his jersey.
+You could see a look of pain on James face for a split-second when Mike Wilbon showed him video of Cavs fans burning his jersey.
 Although he was able to catch himself and regain composure, for that one second all of us saw exactly the kind of pain that we wanted Lebron to express from the beginning.
 Yes, it was a tough decision.
 Yes, you had to do what was best for you and your family.
 But the fans that have supported you in Cleveland deserved more than they were given when you unceremoniously left town.